pokemium/bsnes-plus-m1/README.md

 The first 4 digits are hex digits defining the command ID (start with low IDs).

-This example would write `Hello world` to the debuggers console.
+This example would write `Hello world!` to the debuggers console.

 ### Implemented commands